 As a matter of fact, there’s a document that all potential franchise business buyers must receive-that they have to receive, by law.
 It’s called the Franchise Disclosure Document, also known as the FDD.

-Franchise Tip: If you don’t get the FDD sent to pretty early in the process, look at it as a
+Franchise Tip: if you don’t get the FDD, including the franchise agreement, sent to you pretty early in the process, look at it as a

 You want to have the FDD in your hands sooner rather than later, so you have ample time to dissect it.
 If your franchise representative is stalling, either ask for it right away, or close the book on them and find another opportunity.
 There are plenty to choose from.
 And, hire a franchise attorney!

 How Do Franchises Work?
 Visit Headquarters To Really Find Out

 It’s your one chance (before you buy) to meet and mingle with support personnel and executives of the franchise concept you’re thinking of investing in-and becoming the local owner of.
 Nothing beats spending time face-to-face with the people you’ll be interacting with-a lot, during the next 5-10 years.
 At least.